tarantool/doc/doc/reference/tooling/tt_cli/export.rst

 Exporting compound data
 -----------------------

-By default, ``tt`` exports empty values for fields containing compound data such as arrays or maps.
+In the CSV format, ``tt`` exports empty values by default for fields containing compound data such as arrays or maps.
 To export compound values in a specific format, use the ``--compound-value-format`` option.
-For example, the command below exports compound values serialized in JSON:
+For example, the command below exports compound values to CSV serialized in JSON:

 .. code-block:: console